pjtunstall/stock-exchange-sim/README.md

 Trace completed, no error detected.
 ```

 (Thus displaying neither stock nor "cycle"<sup id="ref-f1">[1](#f1)</sup>.)
 We've chosen to follow the the format exemplified rather than that described.
-Maybe the description was a mistake or meant to refer instead to the schedule-generator program, which does indeed list any remaining stock and the last (or, rather, one after the last) cycle.
+Maybe the description was a mistake or meant to refer instead to the schedule-generator program, which does indeed list any remaining stock and the last cycle.
+(Or, rather, the one after the last, in accordance with the examples shown.)

 ## 4. Research